-Are there risk factors for ANSD?
+Are there risk factors for auditory neuropathy?

-Several factors have been linked to ANSD in children.
+Several factors have been linked to auditory neuropathy in children.
 However, a clear cause and effect relationship has not been proven.
-Some children who have been diagnosed with ANSD experienced certain health problems as newborns, or during or shortly before birth.
+Some children who have been diagnosed with auditory neuropathy experienced certain health problems as newborns, or during or shortly before birth.
 These problems include jaundice, premature birth, low birth weight, and an inadequate supply of oxygen to the unborn baby.
 In addition, some drugs that have been used to treat medical complications in pregnant women or newborns may damage the inner hair cells in the baby's ears, causing auditory neuropathy.

-Some people with ANSD have neurological disorders that also cause problems outside of the hearing system.
+Auditory neuropathy runs in some families, which suggests that genetic factors may be involved in some cases.
+Some people with auditory neuropathy have neurological disorders that also cause problems outside of the hearing system.
 Examples of such disorders are Charcot-Marie-Tooth syndrome and Friedreich's ataxia.

-How is ANSD diagnosed?
+How is auditory neuropathy diagnosed?

-Health professionals, including otolaryngologists (ear, nose, and throat doctors), pediatricians, and audiologists, use a combination of methods to diagnose ANS These include tests of auditory brainstem response (ABR) and otoacoustic emissions (OAE).
-The hallmark of auditory neuropathy is a negligible or very abnormal ABR reading together with a normal hair cell function either through an OAE or cochlear microphonic measurement from the ABR.
+Health professionals, including otolaryngologists (ear, nose, and throat doctors), pediatricians, and audiologists, use a combination of methods to diagnose auditory neuropathy.
+These include tests of auditory brainstem response (ABR) and otoacoustic emissions (OAE).
+The hallmark of auditory neuropathy is a negligible or very abnormal ABR reading together with a normal OAE reading.
+A normal OAE reading is a sign that the outer hair cells are working normally.

-An ABR measures brain wave activity in response to sound using electrodes that are placed on the person's head and ears.
+An ABR test monitors brain wave activity in response to sound using electrodes that are placed on the person's head and ears.
 An OAE test uses a small, very sensitive microphone inserted into the ear canal to monitor the faint sounds produced by the outer hair cells in response to stimulation by a series of clicks.
 ABR and OAE testing are painless and can be used for newborn babies and infants as well as older children and adults.
 Other tests may also be used as part of a more comprehensive evaluation of an individual's hearing and speech-perception abilities.